How to have an amicable divorce…Yes, there is such a thing!

 We can assist you to properly document any agreement reached through dispute resolution or online negotiation tools such as this, to avoid the potential for any further conflict about your separation arrangements down the track.

-The use of smart phone apps that manage child care arrangements and expenditure can certainly help to reduce the conflict in parenting disputes.
+The use of smartphone co-parenting apps that manage child care arrangements and expenditure can certainly help to reduce the conflict in parenting disputes.
 Using a combined calendar between parents specifically for the children’s activities and events can prevent any miscommunications and double ups.
 It can also create certainty for care arrangements that might change from week to week, avoiding potential confusion or disagreements.

 It can be an effective tool in reducing the need for legal intervention because parents are accountable for their communication with one another.
 I like to think that this encourages parents to be: